Down Under “Outback” Bowie Knife Review

 Down Under Knives is a new cutlery company started by knife experts with over ten years of full-time experience in the knife industry.
 In fact, the founders of Down Under Knives have been making and selling knives, evaluating hundreds of designs for both business and pleasure, and working with metal and leather for most of their lives.

-After noting the minor deficiencies in other bowie knife designs, the company was conceived around the shared vision to create the ultimate bowie knife– a knife that should have been designed and built decades ago and yet no one has done so.
+After noting the minor deficiencies in other bowie knife designs, the company conceived around the shared vision to create the ultimate bowie knife– a knife that should have designed and built decades ago and yet no one has done so.

 The Down Under “Outback” Bowie knife starts life as a bar of 440C stainless steel that is heat-treated to form hardened a cutting edge (Rockwell 58-59) with a flexible spine (Rockwell 45-46) to absorb shock.